jodeConstant/multitouch-drag-drop-2d/README.md

 This implementation uses a Sprite2D as a base class and relies on texture size for drag detection bounds size and shape of objects.
 This can be changed by changing the corresponding `_bounds` variable to an adjustable property via `@export` annotation.

+Made with and for Godot game engine, https://godotengine.org/license

 ## Limitations and features to be added:

 - Currently drag input events may have to be processed by all drag & drop items' scripts at worst.
 May be inefficient with large numbers of drag & drop items